 The consequence of leakage can be messy and also can damage your home.

 If you do not detect the water leaks for a long time, the damage can go worst.
-Replying on the placement of a water heater, a leak can damage your furniture, carpet and other belongings, it can mold and mildew growth, rot wall framing and floor joists.
+Relying on the placement of a water heater, a leak can damage your furniture, carpet and other belongings, it can mold and mildew growth, rot wall framing and floor joists.

 If you want to avoid such an incident to occur, then you have to inspect your water heater at least twice a year.
 If you have placed your water heater on the upper floor of your home, then make sure you get a drip pan with a water alarm or drain inside it.

-If you have placed a closed loop water system which comes with a backflow preventer or valve, then make sure that the water heater is equipped with an expansion reservoir.
+If you have placed a closed-loop water system which comes with a backflow preventer or valve, then make sure that the water heater is equipped with an expansion reservoir.